 how you can help

 - The park also provides great public educational opportunities and hosts local events and festivals to raise awareness and funding for the preserve.
 Check the website for fun family-friendly seasonal and holiday events.

 - Anywhere else in the world, you can donate or virtually adopt an animal!
-You’ll receive a personalized adoption certificate in addition to the awesome feeling of helping support sweet and deserving creatures.
+You’ll receive a personalized adoption certificate in addition to the awesome feeling of helping support sweet creatures.